-What Is The General Timeframe For An Expungement Case?
+What Is The General Timeline For An Expungement Case?

 From the time you file a petition, it usually takes a few months to have the petition heard in court.
 However, if you are arrested in Chicago, it can take up to a year to have the case heard.
 That’s because they have many more cases than any other arresting agency.
 Our Criminal Defense attorney in Illinois is well versed with this area of law.